Print, Share, or View Spanish version of this article

 Q: Are there pediatricians who practice integrative medicine?

 A: Yes.
 More and more pediatricians are offering complementary therapies and advice as part of their medical practice.
-They still recommend conventional therapies such as vaccines to protect children from illness.
-However, they also recommend and refer patients for complementary therapies such as herbs, dietary supplements, special diets, and exercise.
+Although pediatricians recommend conventional therapies such as vaccines to protect children from illness, many pediatricians also recommend and refer patients for complementary therapies such as herbs, dietary supplements, special diets, and exercise.
+There are pediatricians who have completed integrative medicine training.
+Many have completed a fellowship in integrative medicine, and many have completed certification through the American Board of Integrative Holistic Medicine or the American Board of Integrative Medicine.
+There are lists available of board-certified physicians.
+Also, a pediatrician’s Web site may provide information about professional training or fellowship completion.

 A: Yes!
-The AAP has a Section on Complementary and Integrative Medicine that includes more than 200 pediatricians across the United States and Canada.
-You can find out more about this section at www.aap.org/sections/chim.
+The AAP has a Section on Integrative Medicine, which includes more than 425 pediatricians across the United States and Canada.
+You can find out more about this section at https://www.aap.org/en-us/about-the-aap/Sections/Section-on-Integrative-Medicine/Pages/SOIM.aspx.

-Talk with your child’s doctor about all treatments your child is using.
-This includes home remedies, over-the-counter remedies, and dietary supplements such as vitamins or herbs.
-Also tell your child’s doctor if your child has seen any other health care professionals.
-Your child’s health and well-being depend on open communication, trust, and respect among all health professionals.
+Talk with your child’s doctor about all treatments your child is receiving.
+This includes prescribed medications, home remedies, over-the-counter remedies, and dietary supplements such as vitamins or herbs.
+Also, tell your child’s doctor if your child is seeing any other complementary or mainstream health care professionals.
+Your child’s health and well-being depend on open communication, trust, and respect among all health care professionals.